How Tos

 • Team culture: Assess preference for structure vs autonomy.
 Kanban suits self-driven teams; Scrum provides more guidance.

-See also How to Open a MetaTrader 5 Live Account
+See also How to Create a Hotmail Account

 Remember: both frameworks share core agile values like collaboration, self-organization, and iterative processes.
 Experimenting with hybrid models can help discover the perfect fit.